rjzupkoii/cabals/README.md

 wup_evc_utm.asc - Clipped version of LANDFIRE cover data (Rollins & Frame 2006). \
 wup_buff_utm.asc - A visual buffer file created by the author.

 In order to use the GIS data, the file `gis/gis.zip` needs to be extracte and the files moved to `model/data/gis` in accordance with the settings.
 The GIS data should be aligned correctly for use with ForestSim (i.e., same number of rows, columns, and reference point).
+Note that while good compression is achived, when the files are decompressed they will be quite large.

 ### References
 Homer, C. G., Dewitz, J. A., Yang, L., Jin, S., Danielson, P., Xian, G., Coulston, J., Herold, N. D., Wickham, J. D., & Megown, K. (2015).
 Completion of the 2011 National Land Cover Database for the conterminous United States-Representing a decade of land cover change information. *Photogrammetric Engineering and Remote Sensing*, 81(5), 345–354.